October and November, Trieste and Venice, Italy

 Open all images with click on image: See all images

-Read the article in COWES YACHTING, Spring Edition 2013 about all artists and the project:
+Read the Cowes Yachting Article, Spring Edition 2013 about all participating artists and the project:

 A weekend of Fine Art Sails* racing at the London Boat Show 2013 was won by the boat and crew with my sail 'An Eye for the Buoys’.